xdevplatform/twitter-webhook-boilerplate-node/messages/README.md

 ## Configuring

-Messages are configure in `config.js`.
+Messages are configured in `config.js`.
 In this file you can set the default message (for when the bots cannot find a response) as well as define all of the message responses for the bot.

 ### Setting the Default Message